Drupal to WordPress utility now public

 Releasing our in-house utility

-Unfortunately for us, manually moving a client’s site from Drupal to WordPress was quite tricky and time consuming, especially when lots of content types and entries are involved.
+Unfortunately for us, manually moving a client’s site from Drupal to Wordpress was quite tricky and time consuming, especially when lots of content types and entries are involved.
 We obviously needed some sort of automated tool but to my surprise, all that I could find online were either articles about people experimenting with SQL scripts, or paid-for services like GoWordPress and cms2cms.
 Our margins are pretty tight and paying for the service just wasn’t an option so I decided to hack together some scripts to build our own in-house tool.
 A blog post by Scott Anderson at Underdog of Perfection provided the best steps to get me started.

 After using our tool to migrate a fair number of sites, I realised that it was time to give back to the community.
 After all, my code built upon the efforts of others who freely shared their work.
 I’m therefore releasing our Drupal to WordPress Migration Tool for public use under the MIT License.